Azure-Samples/contoso-creative-writer/docs/workshop/WORKSHOP-README.md

 ## Part 2: Understanding and Building Contoso Creative Writer

-Once you've succesfully run the commands above, navigate to the file explorer on the left of the codepsace and open the [workshop.ipynb](workshop.ipynb) file to continue the workshop!
+Once you've succesfully run the commands above, open the [workshop.ipynb](workshop.ipynb) file to continue the workshop!